Media Info for Feeding Frenzy

 Can a handful of kids defeat a cyborg army — and their parents?
 When parents on a Moon base start acting strangely, it’s up to their kids to unravel the mystery and battle a mad scientist with a heart of titanium.

 Maaja directed Flora Danziger’s drama about Apartheid in South Africa, “Eulalie and the Great March,” for Alumnae Theatre’s New Ideas Festival.

 Maaja Wentz Author Pics

 Journalists, bloggers, and book reviewers, please feel free to use these pictures with your articles.
-For more information or to arrange a face-to-face meeting, please contact me via email: maaja (at) maajawentz (dot) com…
+For more information or to arrange a virtual or face-to-face meeting, please contact me via email: maaja (at) maajawentz (dot) com…